The agreement will enable closer cooperation with Australia and facilitate the mobility of people and business between the two countries.

 Tinni Lindén

-Sweden has diplomatic relations with almost all States in the world.
-It has embassies and consulates in around half of these.
+Sweden has diplomatic relations with almost all states in the world, with embassies and consulates in around half of these.
 Sweden's foreign representation consists of approximately 100 missions abroad and 350 honorary consulates.